Herbert C. Holdridge: Controversy

-In May 1944, Holdridge became the only US general officer to retire during the country's greatest military conflict.
+In May 1944, Holdridge became the only U.S. general officer to retire during World War II.
 The reasons for this early retirement are not known.
 Speculation has centered on his later political actions; among his relatives it was rumored that he was denied permission to publish a book of economic theories and chose to retire.
-However, it is also possible that events in his personal life (see below) may have led to his early retirement.

 Political career

 Within six months of having retired, Holdridge gave a speech at a Socialist Party meeting in New York City, decrying the ideas of the two presidential contenders, Franklin D. Roosevelt and Thomas E. Dewey.
 Holdridge was quoted as saying:

 In electing Dewey, instead of Roosevelt, you don't change horses in the middle of the stream, you merely change jockeys of the same old capitalistic horse, both competing for the privilege of leading the country into Fascism.

 Unexpected as this opinion might be coming from a recently retired general, it at least expressed a fairly orthodox Socialist position.
 From this point on, however, Holdridge's public statements would become increasingly unorthodox and inconsistent, reflecting no coherent ideological basis.
 Opposition to mental health reform and the Roman Catholic Church, commitment to pacifism, and championship of returning Native American tribes to government by traditional chieftains, were among the few positions that he did hold consistently over the years.